05 Color setting - FARO Focus

 Best Use: Useful for conditions where light enters the scene from the side, like a dimly lit office with large windows.

-This setting will improve the color of the scan by taking 13 MP pictures instead of the 8 MP pictures.
-This process will not add any time to the scan itself but will increase the file size in order to capture the better color.
-This setting is only available to the Focus Premium.
+This setting will improve the color of the scan by taking 13 MP pictures instead of 8 MP pictures.
+This process will not add any time to the scan itself but will increase the file size to capture the better color.
+This setting is only available to Focus Premium.

 • High Dynamic Range (HDR)

-The High Dynamic Range (HDR) imaging method merges images captured with different exposure settings to one image with a greater dynamic range of luminosity.
-When HDR is enabled, the larger number of captured images will result in a longer capturing time.
-The processing time will be longer in SCENE.
+The High Dynamic Range (HDR) imaging method merges images captured with different exposure settings to create one image with a greater dynamic range of luminosity.
+When HDR is enabled, the larger number of captured images will result in a longer capturing time, which will also take longer to process SCENE.

 • Night Mode

-The night mode to improve the quality of the color photos in relatively dark lighting conditions.
-The image noise will be reduced in low light situations.
-However, enabling the night mode will increase the scan duration significantly.
+The night mode improves the quality of the color photos in relatively dark lighting conditions.
+It also reduces image noise in low-light situations.
+However, enabling the night mode will significantly increase the scan duration.

 • Speed Mode

-Speed Mode is like using higher ISO modes on old cameras/films or modern DSLR.
-This means Speed Mode increases the chip sensitivity which allows higher shutter speed in bright environments.
+Speed Mode is like using higher ISO modes on old cameras/films or modern DSLRs.
+It increases the chip sensitivity, which allows a higher shutter speed in bright environments.

 The Panocam accessory is an external camera mounted on top of the Focus S, S+, or Premium scanners to accelerate color capture.
 While it improves speed, it does reduce color quality slightly.
 Since the PanoCam is positioned above the scanner, it creates a parallax effect, meaning some data captured by the Focus may not be fully colorized because the PanoCam and the laser are not aligned at the same point.

-To enable the PanoCam after mounting it, navigate to Parameters > Color Settings > Panorama Camera.
+After mounting the PanoCam, you can enable it by navigating to Parameters > Color Settings > Panorama Camera.
 You’ll then be prompted to select the number of images: 1, 2, or 4.
 While more images enhance color detail, they also increase acquisition time and file size.
-For most cases, 2 images is recommended.
+Two images are recommended in most cases.

 Calibrate Panorama Camera

-If it’s your first time using the PanoCam or if you've switched the PanoCam, mounting bracket, or the Focus, you’ll need to calibrate it.
+If this is your first time using the PanoCam or if you've switched the PanoCam, mounting bracket, or Focus, you’ll need to calibrate it.
 To do so, tap Calibrate Panorama Camera.
-Perform this in a room with various patterns and objects while avoiding reflective, dark, or plain white surfaces.
+Perform this in a room with various patterns and objects, avoiding reflective, dark, or plain white surfaces.
 Once scanning is complete, process the scan in SCENE.